Policy on Auditing Courses

 UNIVERSITY POLICY

-It is the policy of The University of Texas Health Science Center at San Antonio to permit a matriculated student to audit a course when:
+It is the policy of UT San Antonio Health Science Center to permit a matriculated student to audit a course when:

 1. Classroom and laboratory space is available